japila-books/apache-spark-internals/docs/storage/BlockManagerMaster.md

 WARN Failed to remove broadcast [broadcastId] with removeFromMaster = [removeFromMaster] - [exception]
 ```

-If it is a `blocking` operation, it waits for the result for xref:rpc:index.adoc#spark.rpc.askTimeout[spark.rpc.askTimeout], xref:rpc:index.adoc#spark.network.timeout[spark.network.timeout] or `120` secs.
+If it is a `blocking` operation, it waits for the result for rpc:index.md#spark.rpc.askTimeout[spark.rpc.askTimeout], rpc:index.md#spark.network.timeout[spark.network.timeout] or `120` secs.

 == [[stop]] Stopping BlockManagerMaster -- `stop` Method